jkciw/bitcoinknowledge/Network/Target and Difficulty.md

 ![](images/difficulty_adjustment%201.jpg)

-- The maximum target is the largest possible 256 bit number.
+- The maximum target is a large 256 bit number.

 $$
 \begin{align*}